jadroman/BookCatalogAspNetWebApi/README.md

 * To run the Angular app:
-  - From VS run just single project "BookCatalog.API"
+  - Open BookCatalog.sln in VS
-  - When app starts, database is created (migration is executed) with few tables
+  - Run just single project "BookCatalog.API" from top menu
-  - Open the database "BookCatalogWebApi" and execute the sql script from the folder "doc => updateDatabase.sql"
+  - When app starts, database is created (migration is executed) with few tables and sone testing data is seeded also
   - Go to the folder "BookCatalog.WebAng" using cmder or powershell
   - run "npm install" to install the packages
     - <strong>if "unable to resolve dependency tree" error arise, then run "npm install --force"</strong>